BrianDouglasIE/BrianDouglasIE.github.io/posts/backing-up-sqlite.md

----
-title: Backing up an SQLite database
+Backing up an SQLite database
-date: 16/02/2025
+16/02/2025
-tags: [sqlite, sql]
+sqlite,sql
 ---

 SQLite is a file based database.
 This makes common tasks like back-ups trivial.

 <!-- more -->

 A database backup is essentially a snapshot of the database's current state.
 This is a useful thing to have, just in case you need to restore a database to an old state.
 Depending on the activity on your app you may want to back it up frequently.